athulmurali/loggingDocs/macos.md

 To start the Grafana server, run: `brew services start grafana`

-Navigate to the Grafana homepage for local Mac-OS installation: http://localhost:3000
+Navigate to the Grafana homepage for local Mac-OS installation: `http://localhost:3000`
-for OCI Instance installation: http://<VM IP>:3000.
+for OCI Instance installation: `http://<VM IP>:3000`
 Make sure OCI instance IP and port are accessible to you.
 To find the IP address of the newly-created instance, in the OCI Console go to Compute > Instances > [Your Instance].
 The Public IP address is listed under the Primary VNIC Information section.
-You can also connect to Grafana running on your VM, locally via port forwarding, by running: ssh opc@[Instance Public IP] -L 3000:localhost:3000.
+You can also connect to Grafana running on your VM, locally via port forwarding, by running:
+`ssh opc@[Instance Public IP] -L 3000:localhost:3000`